gibbonweb/iceberg/readme.md

 	}

 (Both these examples are actually placeholder hooks, and they're already part of Iceberg, so you can refer to them / edit them right in the hooks directory.)

+On the other hand, if you'd like to stop any hooks from running during the execution of a command, simply append the ``--no-hook`` parameter to the command (see the manual file for more information).

 Thanks & Credits
 ----------------